Summary of legal fees and other costs when buying a house in Ireland .

 House buyers should be able to find some firms offering flat-rate conveyancing fees from around €950 plus VAT. but solicitors’ legal fees can range from €1200 plus VAT to as much as €2500 plus VAT

-Some solicitors still try and charge a percentage fee – but the legal work they have to do is exactly the same for a cheap house as it is for an expensive house.
+Some solicitors might try and charge a percentage fee based on the house price – but the legal work they have to do is exactly the same for a cheap house as it is for an expensive house.
 So try and get a fixed price quote if possible.

-Buying a new build house should usually cost less in solicitors fees.
+Buying a new build house should usually cost less in solicitors fees – but it doesn’t always work out like that.